Image

 • defer payment of duties and taxes.

-Therefore, importers without financial security and not enrolled in RPP cannot defer payments and will be required to pay duties and taxes to the CBSA, at time of import for the release of their goods.
+Therefore, importers without financial security and not enrolled in RPP cannot defer payments and will be required to pay duties and taxes to the CBSA at the time of import for the release of their goods.

 How do I post security for CARM?